skills/hello-github-actions/README.md

 ### :dancer: Nice work adding a job to your workflow!

 Workflows have jobs, and jobs have steps.
-So now we'll add steps
+So now we'll add steps.

 **What are _steps_**: Action steps will run during our job in order.
 Each step must pass for the next step to run.
 Action steps can be used from within the same repository, from any other public repository, or from a published Docker container image.

 In our action,
-1. We will `git checkout` the code, using a [prebuilt checkout action](https://github.com/actions/checkout).
+1. We will `git checkout` the code, using a [pre-built checkout action](https://github.com/actions/checkout).
 2. We'll run a [bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) script to check Markdown files.
 3. We'll fail (`exit 1`) if any Markdown file contains an emoji without using [emoji shortcodes](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md).